 Tourism

 Tourism is a growing industry in the Arctic.
 When undertaken responsibly, it is usually considered as a positive way to make conservation profitable.
-However, overtourism is a common problem around the world, and in the Arctic it can be especially harmful as ecosystems here are fragile and slow to recover.
+However, overtourism is a common problem around the world, and in the Arctic, it can be especially harmful as ecosystems here are fragile and slow to recover.

-For the Geranium assessment, tourism was divided into 2 categories:
+For the Geranium assessment, tourism was divided into 2 categories: ecotourism and mass tourism.

 TET: Ecotourism

 Ecotourism is defined as the “responsible travel to natural areas that conserves the environment, sustains the wellbeing of local people and involves interpretation and education” (International Ecotourism Society, 2015) and includes small-ship expedition cruises and other small-scale tourism activities.
-It is characterized by a relatively small number of visitors, and the dependence of littler or no permanent infrastructure.
-Expedition ships generally do not land more than 100 passengers at a time at the site and follow industry-specific guidelines, e.g., those developed by the Association of Arctic Expedition Cruise Operators (AECO).
+It is characterized by a relatively small number of visitors, and the dependence of little or no permanent infrastructure.
+Expedition ships generally do not land more than 100 passengers at a time at a site and follow industry-specific guidelines, e.g., those developed by the Association of Arctic Expedition Cruise Operators (AECO).

 On the one hand, the impact on biodiversity and ecosystems from ecotourism is minimal because of its scale and the regulations it follows; however, on the other hand, ecotourism tends to provide access to the most valuable and vulnerable areas and wildlife such as seabird colonies, walrus and seal haul outs, whale aggregations, etc. Many examples exist that show a rise in the number of visitors can easily overcome an ecosystem’s capacity unless carefully regulated.
 Therefore, by definition, ecotourism is not necessarily compatible with conservation goals of ArcNet.
 Regulation should not be outsourced to industry associations like AECO, but rather should be undertaken by a conservation community in partnership with other stakeholders.

-Restrictions, in addition to existing environmental standards and best practices, include using LFO instead of HFO, site-specific visiting and wildlife observation guidelines and site management plans, restricted seasons when visitors are not allowed access, restriction on use of motorboats, etc.
+Restrictions, in addition to existing environmental standards and best practices, include using light fuel oil (LFO) instead of heavy fuel oil (HFO), site-specific visiting and wildlife observation guidelines and site management plans, restricted seasons when visitors are not allowed access, restriction on use of motorboats, etc.

 Associated impacts: disturbance of animals, physical disturbance of habitats, pollution (including biological pollution - introduction of invasive species, pathogens, and diseases); in case of ship-based tourism all ship-associated impacts, including underwater noise, light pollution, disturbance of ice habitats (ice breaking), risks of ship strike for mammals and birds.